 This is a radio station flier for WFIL in Philadelphia, Pennsylvania for the week of November 2, 1970.
 WFIL hosted a three-day concert event in May of that year, featuring a rare 1970 appearance by Micky and Davy.
 On the cover with Davy is WFIL disc jockey Long John Wade.

 It's quite possible the photo on the flier above was taken during the span of The Monkees' visit in Philadelphia that May.
 Below you can see Davy and Micky at the event with disc jockey Wade in the back left, and Davy's clothes appear to be similar in both shots.

 Thank you to Perry Corvese for sending in the flier to the Live Almanac!

 Thanks to Kevin Schmid and Al Bigley for their assistance and contributions!

-The one confirmed live appearance by The Monkees in 1970 occurred at a festival-like event sponsored by WFIL Radio in Philadelphia, Pennsylvania.
-The show was held in May of that year.
-Monkees historian Andrew Sandoval, in an email to me in 2012, said that this show did indeed take place, and now we apparently have photographic proof!
+The one confirmed live appearance in 1970 by Davy Jones and Micky Dolenz as The Monkees occurred at a festival-like event sponsored by WFIL Radio in Philadelphia, Pennsylvania between May 15-17 at Roosevelt Mall.
+Monkees archivist Andrew Sandoval, in an email to me in 2012, said that this show did indeed take place, and now we apparently have photographic proof!
 A big thanks to Sean Schafron for tracking down these pictures!!

 Here is a rare find sent in to the Live Almanac by Lisa - an ad from 1970 for the only confirmed live appearance by The Monkees that year, playing in Philadelphia at a festival-like event sponsored by WFIL Radio in May 1970.
 I passed this along to Monkees historian Andrew Sandoval, and he told me that this show did indeed take place with Micky and Davy.